SnowmanRM/Snowman/README.md

 =======
 *** Repository under construction ***

-Debian packages and source is located in:

-snowman.tar.gz

-and

-snowman.zip
+Debian packages are currently not up to date.